Jossroman/jossroman.github.io/_pages/about.md

 I completed my PhD in economics at [PSL Research University - Paris Dauphine](https://dauphine.psl.eu/en/) in December 2021.
 After visiting the [Grantham Research Institute](https://www.lse.ac.uk/granthaminstitute/) at the London School of Economics, I recently joined the [European Commission's Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) in Ispra.

-The views expressed on this website and in my papers are my own and do not necessarily reflect the opiniosn of the European Commission.
+The views expressed on this website and in my papers are my own and do not necessarily reflect the views of the European Commission.